 1x | Micro SD card 64GB Buy at Amazon |

-Log in via SSH on the RaspberryPi
+Log in to the RaspberryPi via SSH

-To get started, you first need to log in to RasPi with SSH on Putty.
-How to do it is described in the article
+To start, you must first log in to the Rasp Pi with Putty via SSH.
+How to do this is in the article RaspberryPi - Control the RaspberryPi via SSH described.

 Read out the ID or serial number of the CPU of the Raspberry Pi

 The CPU serial number is included in the information about the CPU.
-These can be read out very easily with the following command.
+These can be read very easily with the following command.

-So just enter the command:
+So just give the command:

 cat /proc/cpuinfo